NotCookey/PsyFlood/README.md

 - ✅ **Sock4/Sock5 Support**
 <br>

-> **This tool is clearly designed for education purposes and only to understand how sockets and DDOS attacks are performed.
+> **I clearly designed this tool for education purposes and only to understand how sockets and DDOS attacks are performed.
 You are accountable for your own actions!**
 <br>

 - **Developed By SecretX**